-At our new Tomorrow's Calling website, we've created a handy set of FAQ's about training for ministry.
-If you don't see the question you'd like to ask us, or just require more information, please get in touch directly at email@example.com
+You will find a handy FAQs about training for ministry on the Tomorrow's Calling website.
+If you do not find the answers you are looking or require more information, please get in touch directly at firstname.lastname@example.org

 Find out what kind of people become ministers by viewing our minister profiles.